Skip to main content

 The RAAS does not operate in isolation.
 Other hormonal systems modulate its activity and directly impact the cardiovascular system.
 The thyroid gland, which controls your body’s metabolic rate, is a prime example.
 Thyroid hormones (T3 and T4) have a direct effect on heart rate and the force of the heart’s contractions.

 An overactive thyroid (hyperthyroidism) can lead to a rapid heart rate and increased cardiac output, contributing to high blood pressure.
 Conversely, an underactive thyroid (hypothyroidism) is often associated with an increase in diastolic blood pressure, the pressure in your arteries when the heart is at rest.
-This is partly because low levels can increase systemic vascular resistance and impair the ability of blood vessels to relax.
+This is partly because low thyroid hormone levels can increase systemic vascular resistance and impair the ability of blood vessels to relax.

 Sex hormones also have a significant modulatory effect.
 Estrogen has been shown to downregulate the production of components of the RAAS, providing a protective effect.
 The decline in estrogen during menopause can therefore lead to increased RAAS activity, contributing to the rise in blood pressure often seen in postmenopausal women.